JaimeStill/service-architecture/readme.md

 * [Data Synchronization Examples](#data-synchronization-examples)

 The intent of this repository is to establish a full stack service-oriented architecture in a .NET + Angular monorepo.
 Additionally, the architecture supports endpoint-based data synchronization across distributed clients via web sockets.

+> For details on Azure Configuration and GitHub Actions deployment, see [deployment.md](./deployment.md).

 ## Prerequisites
 [Back to Top](#service-architecture)